-Preparing your annual income tax return is a chore.
-It's even more complex when you're married.
+Preparing your annual income tax return for the IRS is a chore — and it can be even more complex when you’re married.
 You might have two sets of income, assets, debts and deductions.
-Further, if you were separated, widowed or divorced during the year, you might have a thorny tax situation.
+If you were separated, widowed or divorced during the year, you might have an even more complicated tax situation.

 The IRS considers you to be married if you were lawfully wed on the last day of the tax year.
 For example, if you tied the knot at any time in the past and were still married on Dec.
-31, 2016, you were married to your spouse for the entire year in the eyes of the IRS.
-The laws of the state where you live determine whether you were married or legally separated for the tax year.
+31, 2017, you were married to your spouse for the entire tax year in the eyes of the IRS.
+The laws of the state in which you live determine whether you were married or legally separated for the tax year.

-Married, same-sex couples are treated the same as married, heterosexual couples for federal tax purposes.
-However, same-sex couples in a registered domestic partnership or civil union cannot choose to file as married couples, as state law doesn't consider those types of couples to be married.
+Married same-sex couples are treated the same as married heterosexual couples for federal tax return purposes.
+In states that do not recognize same-sex marriage, same-sex couples in a registered domestic partnership or civil union, however, cannot choose to file as married couples, as state law doesn’t consider those types of unions the same as heterosexual marriages.

-If you were married, there are three filing possibilities:
+If you were married, you have three filing possibilities:

 - Married filing jointly